-If any section, subsection, sentence, clause, phrase, or application of this Ordinance is for any reason held to be invalid or unconstitutional by a decision of any court of competent jurisdiction, such decision shall not affect the validity of the remaining portions or applications of this ordinance.
-The voters of the City of Buena Park hereby declare that they would have passed and adopted this Ordinance and each and every section, subsection, sentence, clause, or phrase not declared invalid or unconstitutional without regard to whether any portion of the Ordinance would be subsequently declared invalid or unconstitutional.
+If any section, subsection, sentence, clause, phrase, or application of this Ordinance or any part thereof is for any reason held to be invalid or unconstitutional by a decision of any court of competent jurisdiction, such decision shall not affect the validity of the remaining portions or applications of this Ordinance.
+The voters of the City of Ontario hereby declare that they would have passed this Ordinance and each and every section, subsection, subdivision, paragraph, sentence, clause, or phrase not declared invalid or unconstitutional without regard to whether any portion of the ordinance would be subsequently declared invalid or unconstitutional.

-Section 2: Conflicting Measures:
+Section 4.
+Conflicting Measures

 This measure is intended to be comprehensive.
-It is the intent of the people of the City of Buena Park that, should this measure and one or more measures relating to improving and protecting the welfare and/or setting the minimum wage of employees at hotels appear on the same ballot, the provisions of the other measure or measures shall be deemed to conflict with this measure.
-In the event that this measure receives a greater number of affirmative votes, the provisions of this measure shall prevail in their entirety, and all provisions of the other measures shall be null and void.
+It is the intent of the voters of the City of Ontario that, consistent with California Elections Code section 9221, should this measure and one or more measures relating to regulation of employee welfare and wages at large hospitality venues appear on the same ballot, the provisions of the other measure or measures shall be deemed to conflict with this measure.
+In the event that this measure receives a greater number of affirmative votes, the provisions of this measure shall prevail in their entirety, and all provisions of the other measure or measures shall be null and void.

-Section 3: Effective Date:
+Section 5.
+Effective Date

-If approved by the voters, this Ordinance, shall be deemed adopted upon the date that the vote is declared by the City Council, and shall take effect ten (10) days after that date.
-If the City Council adopts this Ordinance, it shall take effect on the earliest date allowed by law.
+The proposed ordinance that is the subject of this initiative, once approved by the voters at an upcoming election as authorized by law, shall be deemed adopted upon the date that the vote is declared by the City Council, and shall go into effect ten (10) days after that date.

-Section 4: Liberal Construction:
+Section 6.
+Liberal Construction

-This measure is an exercise of the initiative power of the People of the City of Buena Park to implement the hotel worker protections and minimum wage increases set forth in the Ordinance, and it shall be liberally construed to effectuate these purposes.
+This measure is an exercise of the initiative power of the people of the City of Ontario to implement the regulations set for thin the Ordinance, and it shall be liberally construed to effectuate these purposes.